n8n stock chart automation

 Rollback procedures

 Always export the workflow JSON before edits.
-If an activation breaks live runs:
+If activation breaks live runs:

 - Disable the workflow using the toggle.